Update: ‘Price’ and ‘Toyota electrified vehicle sales projected to rise’ sections updated and ‘TopElectricSUV says’ section added.

 Until the Toyota bZ4X arrives in the U.S., the Toyota RAV4 Prime would remain the brand’s only (externally) chargeable SUV drivable solely with electric power.
-The first-ever Toyota RAV4 PHEV went on sale in the U.S. in the summer of last year.
-The plan was to start with 5,000 units in 2020 and ramp it up to 20,000 units in 2021, with the bulk of the vehicles shipped to dealers in 12 ZEV states.
+The first-ever Toyota RAV4 PHEV went on sale in the U.S. in summer 2020.
+The plan was to start with 5,000 units in the first year and ramp it up to 20,000 units in the second year, with the bulk of the vehicles shipped to dealers in ZEV states.

 Featured Image Source: Toyota